decole/planka-php-sdk/docs/TWO_FACTOR_AUTHENTICATION.md

 # Two-Factor Authentication (2FA / TOTP) & Trusted Devices (Planka v2)

+> ⚠️ **Notice on Testing & Support:**
+> Two-Factor Authentication (TOTP) and OIDC/SSO endpoints are implemented according to the Planka v2 OpenAPI specification, but have not been fully verified in automated live integration test suites.
+> If you encounter any issues or bugs when using TOTP or OIDC authentication, please **open an Issue on GitHub** with a detailed description, error message, and reproduction steps.

 Planka v2 supports Two-Factor Authentication (TOTP) via authenticator apps (e.g., Google Authenticator, 1Password) and Trusted Device management.

 ---